Quarterly Housing Statistics, March 2023

 A National Statistics Publication for Scotland.

-Separate quarterly statistics on the Affordable Housing Supply programme show that 2,159 affordable homes were completed in the latest quarter, from October to December 2021.
-This brings the total number of affordable homes completed in the 12 months to end December 2021 to 9,211.
+Separate quarterly statistics on the Affordable Housing Supply programme show there were a total of 2,566 affordable homes completed in the latest quarter October to December 2022.
+This brings the total number of affordable homes completed in the 12 months to end December 2022 to 9,727, a slight increase of 1% (111 homes) on the 9,616 homes completed in the previous year.
+There were increases in the number of completions for social rent by 18% (1,254 homes), however other affordable rent completions decreased by 35% (538 homes), and affordable home ownership completions fell by 47% (605 homes).

 Background information including Excel tables and explanatory information on data sources and quality can be found in the Housing Statistics webpages.

 Official statistics are produced in accordance with the Code of Practice for Statistics.